Major in Political Science

 Political Science Major students can expect to learn about the systematic study of politics and government.
 Studying Political Science provides students with effective analytical and communication skills that lead well into careers in many fields such as law, public administration, the civic service, journalism, politics and academia, among others.

-The Faculty of Arts has a number of requirements to qualify for a Bachelor of Arts, such as designating a Minor, and completing core requirements including the completion of core requirements including English, second language, numeracy/science, humanities, social sciences and two designated "research/writing" courses (one of which may be POSC 2010).
+The Faculty of Humanities and Social Sciences has a number of requirements to qualify for a Bachelor of Arts, which are outlined in the University Calendar.
 As part of their non-Political Science electives, candidates may wish to consider courses with associated content offered by other departments, such as Economics, History, Philosophy, Sociology, or Women's Studies.
-Refer to the MUN calendar for details.

 While working towards a Major in Political Science, you could opt to select courses that will allow you to also complete an academic certificate.